-The Compassion International Study of Positive Youth Development is intended to be an, at least, three-nation, comparative longitudinal study of the use of the Lerner and Lerner model of Positive Youth Development (PYD) for understanding the bases of PYD among some of the world’s poorest youth enrolled in Compassion International’s (CI) child development centers.
-CI is a Christian child-sponsorship organization that partners with over 7,000 churches to promote thriving in over 1.9 million children living in poverty in 25 countries located in Central and South America, the Caribbean, Africa, and Asia.
+The CI Study of PYD is a three‐nation, cohort comparative longitudinal study of the use of the Lerner and Lerner model of Positive Youth Development (PYD) for understanding the bases of PYD among some of the world’s poorest youth enrolled in Compassion’s child development centers.
+Compassion International (CI) is a faith-based child‐sponsorship organization that partners with over 8,000 churches to promote thriving in over 2.1 million children living in poverty in 25 countries located in Central and South America, the Caribbean, Africa, and Asia.

-At the end of Year 3 of the project, several manuscripts have been published, are in press, or are nearing completion.
+As we approach the end of Year 5 of the project, several manuscripts have been published, are in press, or are nearing completion.
 To date, every manuscript we have submitted has been published in excellent journals, and this record of publication is building the visibility of the CI Study and of CI more generally in the sector.
 This visibility has been furthered by conference presentations wherein the project was either the primary focus of the presentation or a key component of the presentation.

 In short, the project is moving the field of PYD and the study of religious and spiritual development in international settings forward.
 The results of analyses can be used to enhance the work of CI and improve the child-sponsorship sector through never-before available theory-predicated developmental data.
 USAID, UNICEF, and many others are looking to our research for guidance about measurement and are particularly interested in whether we can establish measurement invariance across the international contexts we are studying.